MPV Brandy Station brings added capabilities to Galveston District

 The Brandy Station made it from Wilmington, N.C., to Galveston in seven days.
 Talon Smith is the captain of the ship, and the crew works 16 days on, then takes 12 days off.

-The new MPV has similar mission capabilities as the Snell, to include marine construction, navigation hazard removal, and clamshell and hydraulic dredging for small critical shoals in federal channels and adjacent non-federal channels.
+Originally built as a Runnymede Class Landing Craft Utility (LCU), the vessel was originally commissioned into the U.S. Army Transportation Corps as the USAV Brandy Station (LCU-2005) in May 1990.
+It has has similar mission capabilities as the Snell, to include marine construction, navigation hazard removal, and clamshell and hydraulic dredging for small critical shoals in federal channels and adjacent non-federal channels.
 The crew performs clamshell dredging by attaching a bucket to the onboard crane.
 Hydraulic dredging uses pumps and pipes to move dredge material.

 “We have some dredging work we’re going to be doing,” said Joen Petersen, SAW Floating Plant Chief, aboard the Brandy Station, July 24, 2023.